Professor Peter Davies

 B15 2TT, United Kingdom

-Following experience as a head of department in a secondary school, Peter joined the School of Education at the University of Manchester where he worked primarily in initial teacher education and continuing professional development.
+Following experience as a head of department in a secondary school, Peter joined the School of Education at the University of Manchester where he worked in teacher education and the development of assessments for the National Curriculum.
 Joining the Department of Economics at Staffordshire University in 1994 he established and led the Institute for Education Policy Research.
 He moved to the University of Birmingham in 2010.

 Qualifications